 4. OpenPhone offers the most business-friendly features

-OpenPhone boasts more features than either Google Voice or Sideline, even on the Standard plan.
+OpenPhone boasts more features than either Google Voice or Sideline, even on the Starter plan.

 You’ll get the essentials like unlimited phone calls and text messages to the US and Canada, shared phone numbers for teams, and the ability to set business hours.
 Each team member in your plan also comes with one, unique phone number, which can be a local or toll-free number.